-Hansi Flick’s Barcelona plays with a high defensive line that has completely revolutionized the way Barca attacks and defends.
+Hansi Flick’s Barcelona plays with a high defensive line that has completely revolutionised the way Barça attacks and defends.
 A tactic deemed too risky at the start of the season continues to give Hansi Flick success till now.
 But why does the German manager want his defenders so high up the pitch, and why does it work?

 Numerical superiority in midfield